top of page

 A photograph envisioned, captured, edited, and printed.

-A dog trained patiently until understanding clicks.
+A dog trained patiently until understanding clicks in.

 Those loops create joy, momentum, purpose, and the quiet satisfaction of completion.